 The organizers of the Mustang Trail.
-The inaugural race was small with 13 competitors and proved an extremely enjoyable success with a unique mixture of manageable running distances at high altitudes, wonderful varied landscapes, rich Buddhist culture (the race checkpoints include Monasteries and caves).
+The inaugural race was tiny with 13 competitors and proved an extremely enjoyable success with a unique mixture of manageable running distances at high altitudes, wonderful varied landscapes, rich Buddhist culture (the race checkpoints include Monasteries and caves).
 The second event attracted 25 competitors with serious runners from USA, Italy and Nepal along side strong Nepali athletes.

 - 2015 article in the Guardian, UK: http://www.theguardian.com/lifeandstyle/the-running-blog/2015/may/14/nepal-a-trail-runners-paradise-earthquake-running-tourism